Krueske/AQuilt/README.md

 - `--task_type`: Target task type

-- `--task_prefix`: Custom prefix added to all generated instructions
+- `--task_prefix`: If you want to generate customized tasks, you can add `task_prefix` to fulfill your requirements.

 - `--num_gen_per_text`: Number of instructions to generate per input unlabeled data